DelgadoVC05/emhyu-parolas/README.md

 ## Usage
--To add a logo: Go to Appearance → Customize → Site Identity -To assign menus: Go to Appearance → Menus
+- To add a logo: Go to Appearance → Customize → Site Identity
+- To assign menus: Go to Appearance → Menus
--To use a custom page template: Create a new page → Select Template
+- To use a custom page template: Create a new page → Select Template

 ## Requirements
--WordPress 6.0+
+- WordPress 6.0+
--PHP 7.4 or higher
+- PHP 7.4 or higher
--MySQL 5.7+ / MariaDB
+- MySQL 5.7+ / MariaDB
--WAMP / XAMPP for local development
+- WAMP / XAMPP for local development

 ## Customization
--Modify colors in assets/css/style.css
+- Modify colors in `assets/css/style.css`
--Register new widgets in functions.php
+- Register new widgets in `functions.php`
--Add new templates in /templates
+- Add new templates in `/templates`

 ## Credits
--Developed by Vince Carlo Delgado
+- Developed by Vince Carlo Delgado
--WordPress Theme Handbook
+- WordPress Theme Handbook
--Bootstrap Framework
+- Bootstrap Framework